 - Double major curve: Typically involves the right thoracic curve on top and left lumbar curve on the bottom

-Scoliosis most often occurs right before puberty during the growth spurt.
-Scoliosis can be caused by cerebral palsy and muscular dystrophy; however, the cause for most scoliosis is unknown.
-Scoliosis has been connected to hereditary factors.
-Additionally, some types of scoliosis can be caused by birth defects or injuries or infections of the spine.
+Most often occurs right before puberty during the growth spurt and can be caused by cerebral palsy and muscular dystrophy; however, the most common cause is unknown; however, it has been connected to hereditary factors.
+Additionally, some types can be caused by birth defects or injuries or infections of the spine.

 Any sideways or lateral curvature of the spine that measures at least 10 degrees on an X-ray is considered scoliosis.
 However, a curve that small does not usually show any symptoms.
 As the curve grows to 20 degrees or beyond, more obvious symptoms can be noticed, such as:

 - Ribs that stick out farther on one side of the body

 - A rotating spine

 A curve in the spine is often noticed during screening at school, which causes a parent to make an appointment with a spine specialist for their child.
 To determine whether your child has a curve in the spine, your physician will ask you for a complete medical history, have your child describe symptoms and conduct a physical examination.

 Children who have mild cases are monitored closely, usually with regular physician visits and X-rays, to see if the curve is getting worse.
 In many cases, no treatment is necessary.